aman9113/Finance-App/README.md

 # Finance-App
+This i created using figma.
-This Aap is created to see all bank details including atm, withdrawa.
+This Aap is created to see all bank details see credit score,finance,tranjection details,including atm, withdrawa and withdraw.